CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-issue-and-receipt-by-operation/master-data.md

 In this example, CoProduct Item Co-Product-01 and Scrap Item Scrap-01 are linked as an Output from the Mixing operation.

 ![Operation Bind](./media/master-data/operation-bind-2.webp)

+---
+Proper configuration of Master Data ensures accurate tracking of materials throughout the production process.
+By linking BOM items to operations, businesses can improve production efficiency, enhance inventory accuracy, and streamline their Pick Issue and Receipt by Operation workflows.